 Hello Planning Mashers!

 The blackout journal from Archer & Olive has been my object of desire for a while now, and I’m so happy to say that I finally got one!
-Here’s my review of this journal, and what you can expect from it and how to get started.
+Here’s my review of this journal, what you can expect from it, and how to get started.

 Archer & Olive seems to be a brand most of us in the Bullet Journaling community dream about.
 We all hear about their absolutely adorable designs and beautiful pure white 160 GSM paper.